31. Glossary

 The term “selection” (lower case) in this documentation simply refers to a text selection in a View.
 However, when it is capitalized as “Section” (capitalized), is the name of a class:

 sublime.Selection.
 Each View has exactly one Selection object, which is the LIST of selection Regions within a View.
 In normal editing, there is only one Region in this list, and it is normally empty: the caret.
 However, Sublime Text supports any number of these in a View at any given time for special types of editing.
-Once that special editing action is complete, you can hit [Esc] to go back to having one caret again (selection).- Selector
+Furthermore, each such Region may or may not be empty: if a Region has text selected, this can be detected by that Region’saandbattributes containing different indices into the buffer.
+Once that special editing action (with multiple carets/selections) is complete, when the user hits the Esc key, the View goes back to having one caret (selection) again.- Selector

 A Selector is a string that is evaluated against the current Scope, and triggers a